-Extra Curricular Activities
+Extra-Curricular Activities

-- After school care is provided by a link we have made with St John's After School club.
+• After school care is provided by a link we have made with St John's After School club.
 Children can be collected daily from the school office.

-Application forms and cost information is available from the Admin Officer. - Various after school clubs are run across and during the year catering for all age groups.
+Application forms and cost information is available from St John's.

+• Various after school clubs are run across and during the year catering for all age groups.